 SAVUR OUTDOORS Bowfishing Floats give you the peace of mind that your bow is always safe while you are on the water.
 Our float system allows you to recover your bow from the water if it goes in unexpectedly.
 Weighing about 2 oz., it does not add bulk to your fishing bow, but when your bow goes overboard, simply locate the float and pull up your bow.
 If your bow seems to be lodged, do not pull until you break the line, you can use the float as a locator.

 As you can see from the gallery of photos, there are as many ways to mount a Savur Bow Fishing Float as there are to lose a bow.
 Savur Bow Fishing Floats are equipped with the 5/16-24 threads and ready to bolt directly into the reel mount.
-If a reel is in the way, you can easily fabricate a small bracket to offset the Savur Bow retriever that best fits your shooting set up.
+If a reel is in the way, or you do not wish to use our bracket or the Gargod Line puller.
+You can easily fabricate a small bracket to offset the Savur Bow retriever that best fits your shooting set up.

 Here is what you will need if you need to fabricate a bracket.

-½” or 3/8” wide by 1/8” thick piece of flat bar aluminum or tin.
+½” or 3/8” wide by 1/8” thick piece of flat bar stainless steel.
 Either size can be purchased from most local hardware stores for approximately $5 for a 3-foot-long piece.